About the Liverpool Chamber of Commerce

 In 1988 it was decided that the Chamber could do better and agreed that it needed an Executive Director.
 Sally Eldred Served for over 10 years in this position with Kathy Nagle who was the Administrative assistant.

 When the Chamber moved into the Gleason Mansion it gave the Chamber the opportunity to participate in the Business Incubator Project in the space available there and to provide tenants with business services to the fledgling businesses.
 As experienced business people, our members can provide valuable advice and inspiration to the younger firms.

 One of the Goals was to develop an image or identity for the entire community that will make others stand up and notice.

-With over 400 members the Greater Liverpool Chamber continues to strive to meet the goals first set out over 35 years ago.
+With nearly 400 members the Greater Liverpool Chamber continues to strive to meet the goals first set out over 35 years ago.
 It continues to promote tourism in the area, answer questions about area demographic to those companies who consider Greater Liverpool for relocation.
 The chamber also answers hundred of consumer questions each year regarding lodging, eateries, stores and services.

 The chamber continues to prove that Greater Liverpool is the greatest place in Central new to Live and take are of Business.